Last Updated on

 Next, I’m going to wrap the whole thing and chicken wire, put a roof and sides on, and then I’ll show you what it looks like.

-Step 4: Covering The Chicken Tractor
+Step 4: How to Cover the Chicken Tractor

 After the frame was completed, I wrapped the entire chicken tractor in chicken wire except for the bottom.